BenFradet/RiotSharp/README.md

 }
 ```

-You can find a list of all the available operations in [IStatusRiotApi](RiotSharp/IStatusRiotApi.cs).
+You can find a list of all the available operations in [StatusRiotApi in the documentation](http://benfradet.github.io/RiotSharp/api/RiotSharp.StatusRiotApi.html).

 For a full description check the [RiotSharpExample](RiotSharpExample) or [RiotSharpTest](RiotSharpTest) projects.